Jguer/yay/README.md

 Install `go` and `base-devel` with pacman.

-Note that yay requires a few other projects (as vendored dependencies).
+Note: Yay depends on a few other projects (as vendored dependencies).
 These projects are stored in `vendor/`, are built into yay at build time, and do not need to be installed separately.
-Do not edit files in `vendor/`.
-Here are yay's current vendored dependencies:
+These files are managed by [dep](https://github.com/golang/dep) and should not be modified manually.

+Following are the dependencies managed under dep:

 * https://github.com/Jguer/go-alpm
 * https://github.com/Morganamilo/go-srcinfo